 Whether you want to spend up a storm or pick up a couple of great bargains and fun mementos from your visit to Fiji, you’ll find a wide range of shops, boutiques, supermarkets and duty free outlets offering all manner of purchases.
 Most outlets accept major credit and debit cards and some will even accept the currency of your home country.
 Shopping hours are usually from 8am to 5pm Monday to Friday and 8am to 3pm Saturday, however many shopping destinations also offer late night and Sunday shopping options for your convenience.
 Larger retail chains stock a variety of branded clothes, shoes, electrical goods, perfumes, toys, gifts and more.

 22 Markets experiences

-This package suits any budget as Awesome Adventures use the 1, 2 and 3 coconut rating system - 1 being more basic, and 3 being more luxurious.
+This package suits any budget as Awesome Adventures use the coconut rating system - 1 being more basic, and 2 being more modern with more amenities.
 See below for available accommodation.
-The Full Monty...
+The Full...